Alismos/docker-kube-rampup/doc/03-building-images-from-dockerfile/README.md

-# Download the todo-app repos and add Dockerfiles.
+# Download the todo-app repositories and add Dockerfiles.

-## Fork the repository in Github.
+## Fork the repository in GitHub.

 ![image](assets/images/fork_repository.png)

-## Clone the repository in you local machine.
+## Clone the repository in your local machine.
 ```
 $ git clone <\repository_url>
 ```
-## Create a Dockerfile to frontend service.
+## Create a Dockerfile for frontend service.

 ![image](assets/images/fronted_dockerfile.png)